School of Journalism and Mass Communication

 Majors

-The Mass Communication (B.A.) program offers students the opportunity to acquire a broad, flexible education aimed at a comprehensive understanding of the changing dynamics of mass communication in society.
+The Mass Communication (B.A.) and (B.S.) programs offer students the opportunity to acquire a broad, flexible education aimed at a comprehensive understanding of the changing dynamics of mass communication in society.
 Whether it's telling a story through multiple platforms, building a personal brand, or engaging in research, the major helps prepare students to reach across the various communication disciplines for new insight, skills, forms of expression, and expanding employment opportunities in mass media.

 The Public Relations (B.S.) program prepares students for rewarding careers in the management of communication across all media platforms.
 The program focuses on research, innovation, and problem solving in a diverse and global society through creative and strategic thinking and the highest legal and ethical standards.
 Students have opportunities to practice their skills in Bobcat PRomotions, the student-run public relations agency, and in internships in Texas and major cities in the United States.